Introduction to Seismology

 Subroutines and scripts for homework exercises

-Copies of FORTRAN subroutines, Matlab scripts, the PREM model, and data points for some of the homework exercises are available HERE).
+Copies of Matlab scripts, Python codes, and data points for some of the homework exercises are available HERE under Resources).

 Corrigenda

 Alas, nothing is perfect, including this book.
-Click for a list of known typos and mistakes in the first edition and in the second edition.
+Click for a list of known typos and mistakes in the first edition, second edition, and third edition.

-Please e-mail me if you find any additional mistakes.
+Please e-mail me if you find any additional mistakes, especially in the 3rd edition.

 Return to Peter Shearer's homepage